wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 She'd left the house while June was still asleep, drawn by restlessness and the need to think somewhere that didn't smell like breakfast and careful conversation.
 The events at Harbor Suds had left her mind buzzing with questions that seemed too large for indoor spaces, and the waterfront promised the kind of quiet that came from being small next to something vast.

 The token around her neck hung heavy and still against her chest.
-No warmth, no pulse—just ordinary brass conducting the morning chill.
+No warmth, no pulse; just ordinary brass conducting the morning chill.
 Whatever forces had stirred yesterday evening seemed to be sleeping now, leaving her alone with the steady slap of wavelets against the stone wall and the distant sound of the city waking up.

 She pulled out her notebook and began writing, trying to capture the difference between yesterday's electric awareness and this morning's calm.
 The laundromat had felt like a place under pressure, every surface charged with potential energy.
 But here, with fog drifting between the pier posts and seabirds settling on the breakwater stones, the world felt stable.

 The ferry's horn announced its approach with a deep, even note that rolled across the water and seemed to settle something in Ivy's chest she hadn't realized was tight.
 The sound came again, precisely the same pitch and duration, and she noticed how the queasy feeling she'd been carrying since waking simply... disappeared.

 She wrote that down, underlining it twice.
 Even rhythms.
 Steady repetition.
-The ferry horn wasn't just announcing its arrival—it was creating an acoustic anchor that kept things level.
+The ferry horn wasn't just announcing its arrival; it was creating an acoustic anchor that kept things level.

 "You're up early."